the-craft-beer-foundation/white-paper/README.md

 #### Tokens for User Applications

-Much of the development associated with the Brew App is presently code complete.
+Much of the development associated with the Brew [DApp](https://blockgeeks.com/guides/dapps/)(Decentralised Application) is presently code complete.

 <p align="center">
   <img src="https://github.com/the-craft-beer-foundation/white-paper/blob/master/location.png" width="50%">
 </p>

-We envisage that the Brew App will have significant value (without network effects [[9](#citations)]) for early adopters.
+We envisage that the Brew DApp will have significant value (without network effects [[9](#citations)]) for early adopters.
 As the number of users increases, the platform will become even more valuable and attract a wider user base.
 And, the rate of user adoption will increase as more users "hop on the bandwagon". [[10](#citations)]